 Beginner 1

-Instructor: Kayo Niimi Day & Time: Wednesday 5:45-7pm
+Instructor: Kayo Niimi Day & Time: Thursday 5:45-7pm

 Description: Students will be introduced to concepts around working at a Japanese company including introductions, basic situational cultural expressions and language, pronunciation, and the building blocks of starting to speak.